mermaid-js/mermaid/packages/mermaid/src/docs/syntax/xyChart.md

 ```
 xychart-beta
-    title "This is a sample example"
+    title "This is a simple example"
     ...
 ```